greg-raven/Uncommon-Sense/_posts/2014-12-05-humans-as-objects-of-the-state.md

 ---
-title: 'Humans as objects of the state'
+title: "Humans as objects of the state"
 layout: post
 categories:
 - collectivization